Add your promotional text...

 Changing your lifestyle

 Sleep, nutrition, exercise, and social support all influence mental clarity and emotional resilience.
+Creating supportive daily habits and intentional moments of care can gently shift your emotional baseline over time.

 Accept that you have negative thoughts